Shop and Compare

 - estimated total healthcare costs for the year.

-The plan comparison tool is only an estimate of your financial help.
+The shop and compare tool is only an estimate of your financial help.
 You will need to complete a GetCoveredNJ application to get your official eligibility results.

 Once you find a health plan that is right for you, you can apply.
 You will get your official eligibility results and can enroll in the plan you chose.
 Or you can apply first to get your official eligibility results before you shop for plans.